-On 28 February 2022, the sale of Westpac Life (renamed Fidelity Insurance Limited on 28 February 2022) to Fidelity Life was completed, at which point Westpac Life ceased to be a subsidiary of the Ultimate Parent Bank and a related entity of the Banking Group.
-As part of the transaction, the Banking Group entered into a 15-year alliance with Fidelity Insurance Limited for the distribution of Fidelity Insurance Limited's life insurance products to the Banking Group's customers.
+On 28 February 2022, the sale of Westpac Life-NZ- Limited (renamed Fidelity Insurance Limited on 28 February 2022) to Fidelity Life Assurance Company Limited was completed, at which point Westpac Life-NZ- Limited ceased to be a subsidiary of the Ultimate Parent Bank and a related entity of the Banking Group.
+As part of the transaction, the Bank entered into a 15-year alliance with Fidelity Insurance Limited for the distribution of Fidelity Insurance Limited's life insurance products to the Banking Group's customers.
+With effect from 30 June 2023, Fidelity Insurance Limited's insurance business was transferred to Fidelity Life Assurance Company Limited, and therefore, the alliance agreement between Fidelity Insurance Limited and the Bank was novated to Fidelity Life Assurance Company Limited.